LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 - krilla checks that every character is mapped to a codepoint. 🟢
 - The fact that the user should make use of the natural language attributes is documented. 🟣
 - The fact that stretchable characters should be marked with `ActualText` is documented. 🟣
-- krilla does not provide a way to set the language of text strings. 🔴
+- krilla allows setting the language of spans. 🟢

 # 7.3 Graphics
 - The fact that figures should be tagged (as a figure or an artifact) is documented. 🟣